aliston-gomes/dil-foods_task/README.md

 * Responsive design for optimal viewing on different devices

 ## Additional Notes
-* Refer to the project code for further details and implementation insights.
+* Refer to the project code for further details and implementation insights

-iv]**FEATURES OF THE PROJECT**
-    1]add to wishlit
-    2]remove from wishlit
-    3]add to cart
-    4]remove from cart
-    5]cart summery/total
-    6]checkout
-    7]dynamic routing using app router
-    8]responsive design